Hakiick/T-POO-700-STG_1/README.md

 the developement server requires a .env with OVH login for the SMTP server to work

-or you can visit the production server where everything should work, at [`time-manager.kwer.fr`](https://time-manager.kwer.fr)
+or you can visit the production server where everything should work, at [`time-manager.kwer.fr`](https://time-manager.kwer.fr) the production code base is on the "prod" branch

 Here's the login for the seeded users general manager :